 About the RN to bsn program

-Nurses holding an active RN license and who are currently practicing are eligible to apply.
+Nurses holding an active RN license and currently practicing are eligible to apply.
 This program takes their nursing degree to the next level and prepares graduates to:

 - Enter professional positions in a variety of care settings with clients of all ages from diverse populations